k00ni/from-object-to-icf/README.md

 Since 2015, i am working with the Behindertenverband Leipzig e.V. and help them to improve their data sets, about locations in Leipzig and their degree of accessibility ([further information in German](https://www.leds-projekt.de/de/aktuelles/2016/zusammenarbeit-mit-behindertenverband.html)).

 Further information [here](https://github.com/k00ni/from-object-to-icf/tree/master/usecase1-bvl).

+## License

+The code in this repository is licensed under the terms of the [MIT license](https://choosealicense.com/licenses/mit/).

+Textual content is licensed under the terms of the [Creative Commons BY 4.0](https://creativecommons.org/licenses/by/4.0/).